jaredpar/jaredpar.github.io/_posts/2009-01-12-dvorak-keyboard-is-it-really-faster-gasp.md

 **What weird issues did I encounter?**

-I think the biggest issue is I???m a VIM user.
+I think the biggest issue is I'm a VIM user.
 For some reason I thought it a bright idea to not do any special VIM mapping and learn to use the standard VIM key mappings with Dvorak.
-That was ??? a learning experience.
+That was ' a learning experience.
 It took quite some time before it turned back into muscle memory.

 **Can you still type QWERTY?**